Gaussian curvature and Lyapunov exponent as probes of black hole phase transitions: Introduction

-Black holes are exact solutions of Einstein's equations whose physical processes are reflected by changes in geometric properties.
+Black holes are solutions of the Einstein equations whose physical processes are reflected by changes in geometric properties.
 Gaussian curvature, an intrinsic measure of a two-dimensional manifold, directly quantifies local spacetime curvature and serves as an ideal probe of geometry.
 Using Gaussian curvature, researchers have developed purely geometric methods to study black hole photon spheres \cite{GC01,CWH}, thus establishing a clear correspondence between dynamics and geometry.
 Recently, it has been used to analyze the stability of circular orbits for massless particles, to determine the existence and distribution of stable and unstable orbits \cite{GC0X}, and to investigate gravitational lensing by massive particles \cite{GCGL01,GCGL02}.
+This raises a previously overlooked question: can geometric quantities such as Gaussian curvature be used to connect with first-order phase transitions of a black hole?
 A key finding is that the Lyapunov exponent of null circular orbits near black holes is linked to their Gaussian curvature \cite{L=K}.
-This raises a previously overlooked question: can geometric quantities such as Gaussian curvature be used to connect with first-order phase transitions of a black hole?
+The established role of the Lyapunov exponent as an effective probe makes it possible to address the above question.

 In this work, we investigate unstable particle orbits near a 3+1-dimensional spherically symmetric black hole.
-We demonstrate that the Gaussian curvature of unstable orbits of massless particles is multivalued at black hole phase transition point, offering a new perspective for understanding black hole phase transitions.
+We demonstrate that the Gaussian curvature of unstable orbits of massless particles is multivalued at the black hole first-order phase transition point, offering a new perspective for understanding black hole phase transitions.
 This reveals that during such phase transitions, characterized by the existence of multiple spacetime solutions, the corresponding geometric quantity exhibits multivalued behavior.
+The Appendix also shows that the divergence of the derivative of the Gaussian curvature at the second‑order phase transition point offers an intrinsic geometric criterion for second‑order phase transitions.

 This paper is arranged as follows.
-In Sec.~\ref{chap:2} we briefly review the relations of black hole thermodynamics, the Gaussian curvature of two-dimensional surfaces, and the calculation of Lyapunov exponents.
-In Sec.~\ref{chap:3} we present the investigation of three distinct black holes and the analysis of the results.
-In Sec.~\ref{chap:4} we address the computation of critical exponents.
-In Sec.~\ref{chap:5} we offer a summary and discussion, and the appendix follows.
+In Sec.~\ref{chap:2}, we briefly review the relations of black hole thermodynamics, the Gaussian curvature of two-dimensional surfaces, and the calculation of Lyapunov exponents.
+In Sect.~\ref{chap:3}, we present the investigation of the Hayward-Letelier-AdS black hole and the analysis of the results.
+In Sec.~\ref{chap:4}, we address the computation of scaling exponents.
+In Sec.~\ref{chap:5}, we offer a summary and discussion, and the appendix follows.
 We set $G=c=k_B=\hbar=1$ in this paper.